gwijthoff/CDH507/content/schedule.md

 <span class="color">9:00 – 10:00</span>
-: **Natalia Ermolaev, Meredith Martin, and Grant Wythoff, Center for Digital Humanities** : Seminar discussion on the history of data science and recent trends in computational methods in the humanities.
+: **Natalia Ermolaev, Meredith Martin, and Grant Wythoff, Center for Digital Humanities** : *Seminar discussion on the history of data science and recent trends in computational methods in the humanities.*
-: Participant presentations: how is data science intersecting with scholarship in your discipline?
-: Preview of what will be covered in each day of the Institute
+: *Preview of what will be covered in each day of the Institute* : *Participant presentations: how is data science intersecting with scholarship in your discipline?*

 <span class="color">10:00 – 12:00</span>
 : *Discussion of readings.*